ifoukarakis/advent-of-code-2024/README.md

 # Advent of code 2024

-Solution to Advent of Code 2024.
+This repository contains the solutions to the problems of Advent of Code 2024.
+The solutions are written in Python and DuckDB (so far).

 ## Project structure